constabulary/getgb.io/content/examples/sample-project.md

 github.com/pkg/sftp
 cmd/gsftp</pre>

-A this project contains a command package, `cmd/gsftp`, which is built and copied to `$PROJECT/bin/gsftp`.
+As this project contains a command package, `cmd/gsftp`, which is built and copied to `$PROJECT/bin/gsftp`.

 _note:_ your commands don't need to live in `$PROJECT/src/cmd`, but you cannot place source at the root of `$PROJECT/src` because that [package would not have a name](http://getgb.io/faq/#cannot-build-src-root).